sweetsinpackets/si507_project/readme.md

 ```

 ## How to Run
 Simply go to the code directory and run `python main.py`.
 Then you can follow the instructions within the code.

+At the start of the program, you will see a list of available reports on GVA, then you will be asked to select one specific report.
+After selecting a report, you will see the crawled records from the report.
+The program will ask you to input a state to select the records happened in the state.
+You will see the selected records and you can choose whether to plot.
+We offer both command line interaction and a plot map to show the cases.
+If you choose to plot, then the program will automatically open a website for you, containing a map of state with the dots representing cases.